Garfield: The Movie: Plot

 Chapman heads for the train station with Garfield in hot pursuit.
 However, an animal control officer intercepts Garfield, mistaking him as a stray.
 Meanwhile, Mrs. Baker tells Jon that Chapman took Odie, making him believe Garfield was taken by Chapman as well and then learn Chapman is leaving for the train station.
-Concurrently, Chapman's abandoned feline star Persnikitty, who dubs himself Sir Roland, along with the other animals, releases Garfield from the pound.
+Concurrently, Chapman's abandoned feline star Persnikitty, who dubs himself Sir Roland, along with the other animals Garfield finally understands that his friends were right cause he was jealous of him and realizes how Jon truly cares for Odie.
+So he tells Sir Roland that he is rescuing Odie from Happy Chapman.
+They release Garfield from the pound.
 Chapman boards a New York-bound train, with Odie in the luggage car.
 After arriving just to see the train depart, Garfield sneaks into the train system control room and switches the tracks, leading to an impending multiple train wreck.
 Garfield hits an emergency stop button which halts all the trains just in time, then returns Chapman's train to the station.
 Garfield frees Odie and they prepare to leave.
 However, Chapman chases them and eventually corners the duo in a suitcase area.
 Chapman threatens Odie with the shock collar, but Garfield's friends from the pound, Louis with his entire rat family, led by Sir Roland, attack Chapman and place the collar on his neck.

 Shortly after, Garfield and Odie incapacitate Chapman by activating the collar.
 Jon and Liz arrive and find Chapman, whom Jon punches in the face for kidnapping his pets.
 Garfield, Odie, Jon, and Liz reunite and return home, while Chapman is arrested for his supposed involvement with the trains, as well as kidnapping Odie.
 Back home, Garfield regains his friends' respect as they hail him a hero while Liz and Jon form a relationship.